-The community outreach events should ensure that children have been screened for lead exposure in accordance with District law, which requires that every child residing in the District be screened for lead between 6-14 months of age and again at 22-26 months of age.
-The outreach events must be constructed to include education on issues pertaining to lead exposure and prevention, such as child nutrition, home maintenance, and potential sources of lead exposure, and to impart knowledge about relevant District tenant and owner resources.
-The events should include creative demonstrations and displays related to these issues, brochures (approved by DOEE) and other giveaways that promote cleaning habits that reduce lead dust levels, as well as child nutritional recommendations that assist with minimizing lead absorption and storage.
-The location for each event must be safe, clean, and appropriate for the intended audiences, such as schools, community centers, and places of worship.
+Outreach activities conducted with this funding should serve as an impetus for parents and other caregivers to ensure that children have been screened for lead exposure in accordance with District law, which requires every child residing in the District be screened for lead as part of a well-child care visit at 6 to 14 months of age, and again at 22 to 26 months of age, as underscored by the reminder, "every child, twice by two."
+Outreach activities must be constructed to include education on issues pertaining to childhood lead screening, exposure, and prevention (such as nutrition, home maintenance, and potential sources of lead exposure) and to impart knowledge about relevant District tenant and owner resources.
+When conducting community events, Applicants should include creative demonstrations or displays related to these issues, and each event must be located in a place that is safe, clean, and appropriate for the intended audiences, such as schools, community centers, residential building meeting rooms, and places of worship.

-Strong strategies to ensure attendance must be employed, including incentives to be distributed only after successfully completing the post-educational test.
+For events coordinated by the grantee, a concerted effort to advertise the events should occur beginning at least two weeks prior to the event.
+All promotional brochures and flyers must include the DOEE logo and must be reviewed and approved by DOEE prior to public distribution or display.
+Strong strategies to ensure attendance must be employed, including incentives to be distributed only after successfully participating in the outreach activity.
 The advertising budget for each event cannot exceed 15% of the total costs for the event.